National Theatre, Nigeria: Renovation (2020–2025)

-Commissioning & Soyinka’s acceptance
+Commissioning & Soyinka's acceptance

-On 1 October 2025, the fully renovated complex was officially commissioned and re-dedicated as the Wole Soyinka Centre for Culture and the Creative Arts during Nigeria’s 65th Independence Day celebrations.
+On 1 October 2025, the fully renovated complex was officially commissioned and re-dedicated as the Wole Soyinka Centre for Culture and the Creative Arts during Nigeria's 65th Independence Day celebrations.

-In his address, Prof. Wole Soyinka explained that he accepted the renaming with “mixed feelings” because he has historically criticised the custom of naming public monuments after individuals.
-He said he once believed the theatre was beyond redemption and even joked that it should be blown up, but acknowledged that the Bankers’ Committee’s work made him “eat his words.”
-He also recounted dangers posed by the building’s disrepair (such as leaking roofs, exposed wiring, and risk to actors), and invoked nostalgia for the original FESTAC ’77 era when the theatre first stood in glory.
+In his address, Prof. Wole Soyinka explained that he accepted the renaming with "mixed feelings" because he has historically criticised the custom of naming public monuments after individuals.
+He said he once believed the theatre was beyond redemption and even joked that it should be blown up, but acknowledged that the Bankers' Committee's work made him "eat his words."
+He also recounted dangers posed by the building's disrepair (such as leaking roofs, exposed wiring, and risk to actors), and invoked nostalgia for the original FESTAC '77 era when the theatre first stood in glory.

 President Tinubu used the occasion to announce the establishment of a National Arts Theatre Endowment Fund to secure ongoing maintenance.

-Design Spaces
+Design spaces

-Banquet Hall
+Banquet hall

 The banquet hall serves as a multipurpose space used primarily for ceremonial gatherings, performances, and institutional events.
 Architecturally, it integrates aesthetics and acoustic considerations.
 A pair of standing wooden sculptures flanks the space, while ten carved wooden panels are positioned on the stage backdrop; each panel carries intricate iconography rooted in Nigerian storytelling traditions.

 There are two mosaic artworks on the walls on either side of the stage; they add texture and colour while also enhancing the room's visual rhythm.
 By absorbing sound and lowering reverberation, the blue rug-patterned flooring improves acoustic performance.
 A curvilinear stage and a gallery behind the hall were purposefully created to hold lighting rigs and technical equipment.
 The walls are lined with two fiberglass friezes at opposite ends of each other, each about 2.4 meters long and 0.75 meters wide, which function as ornamental and interpretive narrative art.

-Exhibition Room
+Exhibition room

 The theater's two primary display halls are designed to be adaptable, open-volume areas.
 These are employed to support gallery operations such as installations, art displays, and open exhibitions.
 With a distinct focus on height and volume to support sculpture and multimedia pieces, the halls are made to support a variety of artistic formats and spatial arrangements.

-Cinema Halls
+Cinemas

 The three cinemas at the National Theatre—two of equal size and one much larger—all have VIP viewing areas, which improve the complex's accessibility and usability.
 The cinemas were designed with acoustics in mind, with acoustic panels lining the walls, seating with wooden elements that reflect traditional Nigerian craftsmanship and provide tactile warmth, and rug-covered floors with alternating blue and red themes that effectively dampen sound.
 These materials ensure a blend of contemporary performance requirements with a contextual aesthetic rooted in heritage.

-Changing Rooms and Ancillary Support Spaces
+Changing rooms and ancillary support spaces

 Facilities for performers include changing rooms, wardrobe storage, and restrooms, all tailored to support live performances and theatrical productions.
 These rooms are functional, designed with backstage circulation in mind to allow ease of movement and readiness.